Ooma pricing, features, and limitations: Everything to know in 2026

 Plus, our shared phone numbers let you work together as a team.
 Everyone can see who has responded to incoming calls and texts, which helps you maintain visibility and keep all your ducks in a row.

 Looking to work more efficiently and automate tasks with AI?
-OpenPhone delivers advanced AI capabilities like:
+Quo delivers advanced AI capabilities like:

-• AI contact suggestions that identify and recommend missing contacts based on your conversation history and voicemail.
+• AI contact suggestions.
+Quo can automatically save contacts for you based on your conversation history and voicemail.

 Pros and cons of Ooma Business pricing plans